Basic Plotting#

 ax = fig.add_subplot(1,1,1, projection=ccrs.PlateCarree(central_longitude=180))

-A second quick example is for xarray’s built-in plotting which uses the matplotlib and cartopy in the background. xarray makes a basic plot fairly simple.
+A second quick example is for xarray’s built-in plotting which uses the matplotlib and cartopy in the background. xarray makes creating a basic plot fairly simple.

 # Xarray native plotting